Download a FREE E-Book with 20 Easy Weeknight Dinners

 Once prepared allow these cookies to cool completely on a wire rack.
 Then, transfer to an airtight container to store them at room temperature for up to 5 days.
 You can also store them in the refrigerator.

-Place these cranberry oatmeal cookies in the freezer to freeze for up to 3 months.
+Place these cranberry white chocolate cookies in the freezer to freeze for up to 3 months.
 Defrost each cookie as needed in the fridge or on the counter at room temp.

 You can also store the dough balls in the freezer and bake from frozen at 325F for 17-18 minutes.